-But the best aspect of making your character accountable is that it will give your character goals, cause conflict, and drive your story.
+The best aspect of making your character accountable is that it will give your character goals, cause conflict, and drive your story.
 Before we get to the character creation sheet, let’s look at some characters who rock accountablity.

 Katniss in The Hunger Games makes herself accountable to her family.
 Without her hunting, her mother and sister would starve.
 Even though Katniss loves her family, she resents being the sole support.
 She blames her mother for being weak, building dilemma conflict within Katniss’ character (which is a great way to build conflict into your story).
 She loves her family (Prim) yet resents her family (her mother) too.
 And she is accountable for both.